Endoscopic Retrograde Cholangiopancreatography (ERCP)

 What will the test feel like?

 You may feel the tube gently slide over your tongue and down your gullet.
 It will not be painful, or interfere with your breathing.
-If you get a lot of saliva, the nurse will clear it with a sucker.
+If you get a lot of saliva a nurse will use a suction tool.
+You may feel nausea and retching as the tube passes from the back of your throat, this will pass and try to relax.
 You may feel the tube move around in your stomach.
-Some air will be passed down the tube to inflate your stomach and duodenum to allow a clear view.
+Some air will be passed down the tube to inflate your stomach and first part of small intestine to allow a clear view.

 How can I help myself?